 The first is that vacuum coffee makers brew with a dramatic-sounding process called total immersion.

-However, total immersion is rather simple, and all it means is that all the coffee grounds and all the water will be in contact throughout the whole brewing process.
+Total immersion is rather simple, and all it means is that all the coffee grounds and all the water will be in contact throughout the whole brewing process.

 This brew method should sound familiar to you, as both the French press and the AeroPress use this method for brewing.
 Essentially, total immersion is the same as steeping, and usually results in a clearer and lighter flavoured brew.
 Unfortunately, this method isn’t as good at extracting the flavour out of your grounds as a drip method – think of cleaning a dirty sponge with running water vs. soaking it for a while – which leads me to…

 The feature from which this mad scientist’s experiment gets its name is also its most defining.

 After your coffee grounds have soaked for a while, becoming more loose and relaxed than your hairy uncle at the community bathhouse , the vacuum created in the bottom chamber pulls all that caffeine-saturated liquid back down through the filter.
 By forcing the water back down through the grounds, this method is also effective in extracting any remaining solubles your coffee grounds still cling to.

 Another unique feature of a vacuum brewer is that it provides consistent heat throughout the entire brew process.
 Unlike other brew methods, which require you to pour preheated water over your grounds, a vacuum brewer is continuously heated.
 Since temperature is one of the most important parts of brew quality, having a consistent heat source allows for greater control over your brew.

 I won’t pretend that I’m not shallow, because to a certain degree I am.
 I’ll admit that I sometimes choose coffee beans based on their label design and, yes, I like vacuum coffee makers because they look damn cool.
 Having a vacuum coffee maker sitting on your kitchen counter (or in your trophy case – I would) will immediately catch any guest’s interest as they wonder what sort of awesome science experiments it’s used for.

 Well Then, How Do I Choose a Siphon Pot Coffee Brewer?

-Aside from the features listed above, there are a few other things to consider when at the market for a vacuum coffee maker.
+Aside from the features listed above, there are a few other things to consider when in the market for a vacuum coffee maker.
 Let’s go over some of these considerations:

 Stovetop vs. Standalone

 In terms of brew quality there isn’t much difference between a stovetop or a standalone vacuum brewer.

 The basic difference is that a stovetop (like the name implies) is designed so that it can sit on top of a gas or electric stove.
 A standalone vacuum brewer has its own fancy stand, and either a built-in or separate gas or alcohol burner that rests neatly below the bottom chamber.

 Like most other brew systems, many vacuum coffee makers brew in different size batches, and typically they range between 3-8 cups per brew.
 How caffeinated you prefer your mornings (or how big your family is) will determine which size is the best fit for you.

 How Fancy Are You?